by Kaleb Asplund

 “I was born a teacher, when I learn something I immediately want to share it with everybody,” said Rose.
 She and Rick met at the University of Illinois (Urbana-Champaign) in the mid-‘80s, fresh-faced geeks exploring the yet-to-explode worlds of indie rock (still just called “punk”) and the internet.
 Now they’re both Arts Technology professors at Illinois State University up I-74 in Bloomington-Normal, but both have always been obsessed with computers, and more specifically the new creative possibilities they opened up.
 In Champaign, anchored by the government-funded National Center for Supercomputing Applications on campus, they found like-minded friends who pursued artistic passions through musical and digital means.
 Future members of Wilco and Hum were among the musicians cycling through the scene, and according to Hum co-founder (and current Austin resident) Andy Switzky, Rick and Rose’s band stood out for one big reason: “Poster Children always had really good songs.”

 Poster Children spent the ‘90s touring non-stop and releasing records full of those caffeinated, thoughtful and explosive anthems (see playlist at the bottom of this article), while pioneering a wide range of ways to create culture online.
 They weren’t just early adopters of email, electronic graphic design tools, DIY websites and fan discussion forums like bulletin-boards and listservs.
 They were active participants in those forums and discouraged talk about their band in favor of free-ranging topics to build community.
 Rose started posting real-time tour reports (i.e., blogging) in 1995 and designed an interactive virtual-reality “university” included as a CD-ROM with their 1997 record RTFM.
 (The “syllabus” items included video of the band writing one of the album’s songs together and a beginner’s guide to HTML.)
 Rick and Rose launched a pre-podcasting internet radio show called Radio Zero in 1999, which is still going and more active than ever.
 The entire lineup of Poster Children (including sixth drummer Howie Kantoff and Rick’s brother Jim on guitar) formed an alter-ego band named Salaryman that released three albums of improvised instrumental electronic music, heavily influenced by groups like Can and Tortoise but still packing Poster Children’s distinctive crunch.
-Between all that, Rick founded 12 Inch Records to put out Hum’s first album, and subsequently released records by a half-dozen other Champaign-based bands.
+Between all that, Rick and Rose founded 12 Inch Records to put out Hum’s first album, and subsequently released records by a half-dozen other Champaign-based bands.

 25 years after its release, Daisychain Reaction doesn’t sound like an album made by computer geeks.
 Notorious analog loyalist Steve Albini recorded it in 1990, following up on an earlier basement session he’d done with the band that made up half of their 1989 debut Flower Plower.
 Fourth drummer Bob Rising’s drums are clear, powerful and bursting with creative fills, while the guitars from Rick and (future Hum member) Jeff Dimpsey alternate between itchy riff duels on songs like “Cancer” and the Pixies-ish “If You See Kay” and a swirling haze that adds majesty to the Fugazi-esque foundation of album centerpieces “Space Gun” and “Water.”
 Valentin’s lyrics are atypically obscure for much of the record, mumbled counting or chanting hints at unsettling suburban scenes in songs like album closer “Where We Live,” while more pointedly sneering at the idea of “Love” and raging in a breathless rant against greed in “Want It.”
 A band fascinated by restless rhythms, the alliterative vocals propel the songs as much as any of the other instruments.